 timeStamp long The timestamp corresponding to the logging event's creation.

-marker Marker The Marker object associated with the logging request.
-Note that marker can be null and it is your responsibility to check for this condition in order to avoid NullPointerException.
+The first Marker in the logging event's marker list.
+Note marker variable can be null and it is your responsibility to check for this condition in order to avoid NullPointerException.

 mdc Map A map containing all the MDC values at the time of the creation of the logging event.
 A value can be accessed by using the following expression: mdc.get("myKey").
 As of logback-classic version 0.9.30, the 'mdc' variable will never be null.